polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/create-custom-pallet.md

 ## Introduction

 To get the most out of this guide, ensure you're familiar with [FRAME concepts](TODO:update-path){target=\_blank}.
 FRAME provides a powerful set of tools for blockchain development, including a library of pre-built pallets.
 However, its true strength lies in the ability to create custom pallets tailored to your specific needs.
-This section will guide you through the process of creating your own custom pallet, allowing you to extend your blockchain's functionality in unique ways.
+This section will guide you through creating your own custom pallet, allowing you to extend your blockchain's functionality in unique ways.

-Creating custom pallets offer several advantages over relying on pre-built pallets:
+Creating custom pallets offers several advantages over relying on pre-built pallets:

-- Flexibility - define runtime behavior that precisely matches your project requirements
+- **Flexibility** - define runtime behavior that precisely matches your project requirements
-- Modularity - combine pre-built and custom pallets to achieve the desired blockchain functionality
+- **Modularity** - combine pre-built and custom pallets to achieve the desired blockchain functionality
-- Scalability - add or modify features as your project evolves
+- **Scalability** - add or modify features as your project evolves

 As you follow this guide to create your custom pallet, you'll work with the following key sections:

-1. Imports and dependencies - bring in necessary FRAME libraries and external modules
+1. **Imports and dependencies** - bring in necessary FRAME libraries and external modules
-2. Runtime configuration trait - specify the types and constants required for your pallet to interact with the runtime
+2. **Runtime configuration trait** - specify the types and constants required for your pallet to interact with the runtime
-3. Runtime events - define events that your pallet can emit to communicate state changes
+3. **Runtime events** - define events that your pallet can emit to communicate state changes
-4. Runtime errors - define the error types that can be returned from the function calls dispatched to the runtime
+4. **Runtime errors** - define the error types that can be returned from the function calls dispatched to the runtime
-5. Runtime storage - declare on-chain storage items for your pallet's state
+5. **Runtime storage** - declare on-chain storage items for your pallet's state
-6. Extrinsics (function calls) - create callable functions that allow users to interact with your pallet and execute transactions
+6. **Extrinsics (function calls)** - create callable functions that allow users to interact with your pallet and execute transactions

-For other available macros you can include in a pallet that aren't mentioned in this guide, refer to the [pallet_macros](https://paritytech.github.io/polkadot-sdk/master/frame_support/pallet_macros/index.html){target=\_blank} section of the Polkadot SDK Docs.
+For additional macros you can include in a pallet, beyond those covered in this guide, refer to the [pallet_macros](https://paritytech.github.io/polkadot-sdk/master/frame_support/pallet_macros/index.html){target=\_blank} section of the Polkadot SDK Docs.

 ## Initial Setup